db0/nataili/README.md

 The models for a service are stored in a .json file.
 These files are included in the package.

-Models will be downloaded to the `~/.cache/nataili` directory.
+Models will be downloaded to the `NATAILI_CACHE_HOME/nataili/` directory, if the enviroment variable NATAILI_CACHE_HOME is specified.
+Otherwise, models will be downloaded to `XDG_CACHE_HOME/nataili/`, which if not specified defaults to `~/.cache/nataili`.
 The models are stored in a directory named after the service.

 Structure of a model file: